 The Maxwell Building signified a new found confidence for the College, sector and society.

-Strategically located alongside the River Irwell and adjacent to Peel Park, the Maxwell Building was officially opened on 21 May 1961 by Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
-Jointly funded by Lancashire County Council and Salford City Council at a cost exceeding £1.5 million, the project represented a significant investment in advanced technical education and modern campus development.
+On 22 September 1961, The Municipal Journal featured a two-page article on the new home for the Royal College of Advanced Technology, Salford.
+The Journal’s feature captured a moment of growing confidence in higher education and reflected wider post-war national ambition.
+The buildings became known as the Maxwell Building and Hall, a contemporary superstructure strategically located alongside the River Irwell and adjacent to Peel Park.
+They were officially opened earlier that same year, on 21 May 1961 by Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+Jointly funded by Lancashire County Council and Salford City Council at a cost exceeding £1.5 million, the project demonstrated major investment in advanced technical education and modern campus planning.

-Salford was among a small group of colleges recognised for advanced academic programmes operating like the civic universities.
-Government policy encouraged a clear focus on technical and scientific disciplines, prompting institutional restructuring in 1958.
-The Royal College of Advanced Technology relocated into the new facilities, while Peel Park Technical College remained (in today’s Peel Building).
-Designed to support advanced science and engineering teaching, the Maxwell complex anticipated later modern developments on campus, including the Clifford Whitworth Library, Cockcroft Building, Chapman Building, University House, and the Newton Building.
+Salford was among a group of Colleges of Advanced Technology, recognised for their academic programmes operating similarly to civic universities.
+Government policy encouraged their clear focus on technical and scientific disciplines, prompting institutional restructuring across the sector in 1958.
+Salford’s newly created advanced college relocated into the modern facilities, while other courses remained in the original home (in the Peel Building).
+Designed to support advanced science and engineering teaching, the Maxwell Building was designed in anticipation of future campus modernisation.
+Continued developments incuded new halls of residence, Davy, Joule and Faraday (1964), modern computing facilities (1964), Cockcroft Building (1966), Clifford Whitworth Library (1971), Chapman Building (1972), University House (1972), and the Newton Building (1976), to name only a few.

 […] materialisation of this visionary plan is seen today with the Maxwell Building, which officially opened in 1961 and was designed by Lancashire County Council Architects G Noel […]